NCERT Syllabus Class 10 Political Science – Download PDF

 Chapter 6: Political Parties

 A Political Party is a group of people who come together to contest elections and hold power in the government.
-They agree on some policies and programmes for the society with a view to promote the collective good.
-Parties reflect fundamental political divisions in a society.
+They agree on some policies and programmes for society to promote the collective good.
+Parties reflect fundamental political divisions in society.
 Thus, a party is known by which part it stands for, which policies it supports and whose interests it upholds.
 A political party has three components:

 - The leaders